jonathandean/On-The-Rocks/README.md

     // Custom SCSS goes here

-Note that in this version there is no url and the path points to the .scss file instead of .css.
+Note that in this version you don't use the "url" method and the path points to the .scss file instead of .css.

 To take advantage of the variables and mixins of On The Rocks, you can import those as well: